Everyday Food Safety

 What is a Food Warehouse?

 A food warehouse is a specialized facility that stores, handles, and distributes food products safely and efficiently.
 Unlike general warehouses, food warehouses must adhere to strict food safety regulations to ensure products are safe for consumption.
 These facilities play a crucial role in the food supply chain by ensuring that workers store, handle, and distribute food hygienically and safely.
-Acting as a link between farmers and retailers, food warehouses help maintain product quality, prevent contamination, and ensure the timely delivery of goods.
+Acting as a link between farmers and retailers, food warehouses help maintain product quality, prevent contamination, and ensure timely delivery.

 Why Are Food Warehouses Important?